eromatiya/the-glorious-dotfiles/README.md

 + Built-in Screen Recorder Widget
 + Lockscreen Module with Face Capture<sup>yep. this is overkill</sup>

-I designed this setup to get rid of desktop environment.
+I designed these setups to get rid of desktop environment and I'm loving it.

-## Announcement

-**Temporarily, this repo will only contain the `Floppy` setup because I will be rewriting/replacing the other ones.
-You can still found the other setups [`here`](https://github.com/manilarome/old-awesome-dotfiles), though.**

 ## Screenshots